A roadmap for the computation of persistent homology: Future directions

 \section{Future directions}

 We conclude by discussing some future directions for the computation of PH.
 As we saw in Section \ref{S:computation}, much work has been done on step 2 (i.e., going from filtered complexes to barcodes) of the PH pipeline of Fig.~\ref{figure:first pipeline}, and there exist implementations of many fast algorithms for the reduction of the boundary matrix.
 Step 1 (i.e., going from data to a filtered complex) of the PH pipeline is an active area of research, but many sparsification techniques (see, e.g., \cite{KS13,S13}) for complexes have yet to be implemented, and more research needs to be done on steps 1 and 3 (i.e., interpreting barcodes; see. e.g., \cite{TMMH14,B15,BK07}) of the PH pipeline.
+In particular, it is important to develop approaches for statistical analysis of persistent homology.

 We believe that there needs to be a community-wide effort to build a library that implements the algorithms and data structures for the computation of PH, and that it should be done in a way that new algorithms and methods can be implemented easily in this framework.
 This would parallel similar community-wide efforts in fields such as computational algebra and computational geometry, and libraries such as Macaulay2 \cite{M2}, Sage \cite{sage}, and CGAL \cite{cgal}.